-Cataract Surgery is THE most common surgical eye procedure performed in our adult population in Singapore.
+Cataract Surgery in Singapore is THE most common surgical eye procedure performed in our adult population.
 Since nobody is immune to cataract formation, and it is more likely than not that our parents or grandparents would need cataract surgery at some point in their lives, it is probably in our best interest to know more about it.
 Here are the what, when, how and who’s of modern cataract surgery in about 1800 words.

 What is a Cataract?

 Our eye works very much like a camera and we have a lens in our retina that allows us to focus images for our brain.
 A cataract is the clouding, opacification or thickening of that natural crystalline lens in our retina, due to the natural process of ageing or age related macular degeneration.
 The process of cataract formation and deteriorating eye health may be unknowingly accelerated by other environmental factors, such as trauma, medications, UV-exposure, etc.